 Many people advocate a “start low and go slow” approach, which suggests starting with a low dose and increasing it over time.
 However, a new mindset toward cannabis dosing has recently gained popularity – microdosing takes that same advice—start low—and says “stay low.”

 Some early research suggests it might be more effective for a few reasons.
-Here’s how microdosing works, why it works and how to effectively use it in day-to-day life.
+Here’s how microdosing cannabis works, why it works and how to effectively use it in day-to-day life.

 The Cannabis Effectiveness Curve